 You should not allow your employer to abuse and mistreat you.
 The fear of being fired and having their hours reduced keeps many restaurant workers from reporting the illegal behavior of managers and owners.
 If a shift manager occasionally fails to allow for your rest and meal breaks, it could be an honest mistake.
 You can clear up such errors during the shift by breaking yourself, and the person in authority should have no problem with this if they honestly forgot about you.

 However, if you are forbidden from taking rest and meal breaks as a matter of restaurant policy, then you have an entirely different kind of problem on your hands.
 Before you get into the matter legally, you should request clarification of your employer’s position.
-If they say anything that suggests their unwillingness to comply with the law, then you should hire a Los Angeles workplace lawyer.
+If they say anything that suggests their unwillingness to comply with the law, then you can take legal action.

 Do not worry about getting fired.
 It is also against the law for an employer to terminate or retaliate against an employee for raising a genuine concern about their workplace rights.
 If the restaurant fires you, then you can sue them for not giving you rest and meal breaks and for wrongful termination.

 You work hard.
 You don’t ask for special treatment; only fair wages, fair treatment, and the recognition of what you are entitled to under the law.
-If you are not getting your rest and meal breaks, then you should hire a lawyer for restaurant employee discrimination Los Angeles.
-A lawyer for restaurant employee discrimination Los Angeles will help you understand your legal options.
+If you are not getting your rest and meal breaks, then you should pursue legal representation.
+At Mann & Elias, we will help you understand your legal options.